MMesbahU/Weggis/Files/angsd.md

         -skipTriallelic 0
 ```

-Finally, one needs to specify with genotype likelihood model to use.
+Finally, you need to specify which genotype likelihood model to use.
 ```
-angsd -GL
+$ANGSD/angsd -GL
 ...
         -GL=0:
         1: SAMtools